 "Today's high school students are tomorrow's leaders, and starting the conversation about organ donation sets up a number of conversations at home, stimulating these discussions, which are really important to help us continue to do transplants, due to the generous gifts of the donors."

-Lauren Fichman, a liver transplant recipient who is now 22 years old, started volunteering with the HSOI after receiving her transplant at 15.
+Lauren Fichman, a liver transplant recipient who is now 22 years old, started volunteering with the HSOI at age 15.

 "Despite myself being so lucky to have received a life-saving organ, I wanted to be that voice for my buddies back at SickKids who were still waiting for their second chance at life," she says.